explodinggradients/ragas/docs/getstarted/evals.md

 Success!
 Here 1 means pass and 0 means fail

 !!! note
-    There are many other types of metrics that are available in ragas, and you may also create your own metrics if none of those fits your case.
+    There are many other types of metrics that are available in ragas (with and without `reference`), and you may also create your own metrics if none of those fits your case.
 To explore this more checkout [more on metrics](../concepts/metrics/index.md).

 ### Evaluating on a Dataset